The Third Imperial Easter Egg

 Height 8.2 cm.

 Fifty Imperial Easter Eggs were delivered by Carl Fabergé to Emperors Alexander III and Nicholas II from 1885 to 1916.
-The Third Imperial Easter Egg was until its recent rediscovery among the eight lost Imperial Fabergé Eggs.
-The Egg was exhibited at Wartski in April 2014.
-It was last shown over 112 years earlier.
+The Third Imperial Easter Egg was until its rediscovery was among the eight lost Imperial Fabergé Eggs.
+This leaves only seven missing Easter Eggs .
+The Third Egg was exhibited at Wartski in April 2014, it was last shown over 112 years earlier.

 ‘… the Imperial Easter Eggs, surely one of the most extraordinary series of gifts ever conceived’